 Again, the same cycle of RFI response, closure will continue like a freshly created RFI.
 You can re-open a closed RFI any number of times.

-RFI as viewed by CC users and forwarded users:
+RFI as viewed by CC users:

 Downloading RFI Details

 You will have an option to download the RFI details in PDF format by clicking the Generate PDF icon [highlighted by the red rectangle in the screenshot below].

 The download can be performed from the RFI Dashboard screen.
 Whenever you click on this button, multi-page pdf document consisting of RFI details, associated sheet and all the attachments will be created.
 This PDF document will be downloaded and saved in your local system.

 The cover page of the downloaded RFI in pdf format is shown below,

 Important points to note:

 Shared users logging into SKYSITE cloud & device with read-only privileges will not have access to RFIs and its related items

 The assigned user should have access to the same project under which the RFI is created in order to receive and respond to the RFI.